 - i.
-Deliver health care services to the people of Kitui County through the county health facilities and pharmacies

-- ii.
-Provision of ambulance services.

-- iii.
-Promotion of primary health care.
+Deliver health care services to the people of Kitui County through the county health facilities and pharmacies - ii.
+Provision of ambulance services. - iii.
+Promotion of primary health care. - iv.

-- iv.
 Implementation of integrated disease surveillance, conduct disease screening exercise, prepare disaster preparedness and disease outbreak services prevention and control plan. - v.
 Licensing, inspection and control of undertakings that sell food to the public including food safety and control - vi.
 Management of health facilities and pharmacies at the county level. - vii.
 Inspection of cemeteries and funeral parlors, siting and offering technical advice on their operations. - viii.
 Coordinate gazettement of health facilities and management committees. - ix.
 Overseeing procurement, provision and maintenance of facilities - x.
 Preparing of budgets; sound management of budgeting allocation and revenue collection. - xi.
 Preparation of the ministry's policy documents.

-Department/ Sector Broad strategic priorities and policy goals FY 2024/2025 Proposed budget allocation (Kes) General administration and support services Personnel Emolument (PE) 2,622,133,831.00 Operation and Maintenance (O & M) 100,019,482.00 Medical Services To improve quality of healthcare services through transfers of funds to the hospitals 400,000,000.00 To improve quality of healthcare services through transfers of funds to the level II and III facilities 107,947,453.00 To improve quality of healthcare services through facilitation of locums for nurses and RCOs in level II and III facilities 12,856,000.00 To provide quality, timely and responsive health care services through expansion of health infrastructure To improve on early detection of both communicable and non-communicable diseases/conditions To improve rehabilitative healthcare services To improve palliative care for the terminally ill 126,844,690.00 To enhance treatment of mentally sick people Strengthen ambulance referral system (an ambulance in each ward) Public Health and Sanitation To promote community based promote and preventive health services 88,920,000.00

-Department/ Sector Broad strategic priorities and policy goals FY 2024/2025 Proposed budget allocation (Kes) To enhance maternal, new born and child health care (Beyond zero outreaches) 5,000,000.00 To improve sanitation across the county 3,901,800.00 To enhance immunization coverage 8,000,000.00 To strengthen disease surveillance and reporting 3,000,000.00 To strengthen preservation of bodies 12,700,000.00 Drugs and medical supplies To enhance access to essential drugs and non-pharmaceuticals and laboratory reagents 400,000,000.00 Appropriately equipping Level 2,3 and 4 county hospitals with necessary equipment 78,489,469.00 Total 3,969,812,725.00
+Department/ Sector Broad strategic priorities and policy goals FY 2024/2025 Proposed budget allocation (Kes) General administration Personnel Emolument (PE) 2,562,133,831.00 and support services Operation and Maintenance (O & M) 100,019,482.00 Medical Services To improve quality of healthcare services through transfers of funds to the hospitals 400,000,000.00 To improve quality of healthcare services through transfers of funds to the level II and III facilities 107,947,453.00 To improve quality of healthcare services through facilitation of locums for nurses and RCOs in level II and III facilities 12,856,000.00 To provide quality, timely and responsive health care services through expansion of health infrastructure 126,844,690.00 To improve on early detection of both communicable and non-communicable diseases/conditions To improve rehabilitative healthcare services To improve palliative care for the terminally ill To enhance treatment of mentally sick people Strengthen ambulance referral system (an ambulance in each ward) Upgrading of 10 Health Facilities to Level 3B status (@ 18M each) 180,000,000 Public Health and To promote community based promote and preventive health services 88,920,000.00 Sanitation To enhance maternal, new born and child health care (Beyond zero outreaches) 5,000,000.00 To improve sanitation across the county 3,901,800.00 To enhance immunization coverage 8,000,000.00 To strengthen disease surveillance and reporting 3,000,000.00 To strengthen preservation of bodies 12,700,000.00 Drugs and medical To enhance access to essential drugs and non-pharmaceuticals and laboratory reagents 400,000,000.00 supplies Appropriately equipping Level 2,3 and 4 county hospitals with necessary equipment 78,489,469.00 Total 4,089,812,725.00